Posts tagged with Black and white

 Sadly I don’t have six grand burning a hole in my pocket.
-Even then I’m not sure a shiny new B&W-only Leica M Monochrom would be on my shopping list – certainly not ahead of a Nikon D800E and a couple of fancy lenses.
+Even then I’m not sure a shiny new B&W-only Leica M Monochrom would be on my shopping list – certainly not ahead of a Nikon D800 (E?) and . . .

 From the North Korean leadership school of modesty, here’s the first review I’ve seen of my Advanced Digital Black and White Photography.
 It’s from last week’s Amateur Photographer and is short and sweet – the book’s “readable and inspiring”.

 Some lovely black and white images are at Adrian Davis’s site, or rather: